Policy for Selecting Anesthesia Providers for the Delivery of Office-Based Deep Sedation/General Anesthesia

-The American Academy of Pediatric Dentistry (AAPD) recognizes that it is the exclusive responsibility of dental practitioners, when employing anesthesia providers to administer office-based deep sedation/general anesthesia, to verify and carefully review the credentials and experience of those providers.1 An understanding of the educational and training requirements of the various anesthesia professions and candid discussions with potential anesthesia providers can assist in the vetting and selection of highly skilled licensed providers in order to help minimize risk to patients.
+The American Academy of Pediatric Dentistry (AAPD) recognizes that it is the exclusive responsibility of dental practitioners when employing anesthesia providers to administer office-based deep sedation/general anesthesia (DS/GA) to verify and carefully review the credentials and experience of those providers.1 An understanding of the educational and training requirements of the various anesthesia professions and candid discussions with potential anesthesia providers can assist in the vetting and selection of highly skilled licensed providers in order to help minimize risk to patients.

-This policy is based on a review of current dental and medical literature pertaining to the education and training accreditation requirements of potential anesthesia providers.
+This policy was developed by the Council on Clinical Affairs, and is based on a review of current dental and medical literature pertaining to the education and training accreditation requirements of potential anesthesia providers.

-Historically, care necessitating deep sedation/general anesthesia was provided in a surgical center or hospital-based setting by an anesthesiologist selected and vetted by the facility or institution.
+Historically, care necessitating DS/GA was provided in a surgical center or hospital-based setting by an anesthesiologist selected and vetted by the facility or institution.
 The dental surgeon had little, if any, choice as to who would provide these services.
-Current trends find an increasing number of dental providers electing to complete such care in the confines of their office using the services of an anesthesia provider.2 Over the last decade, office-based deep sedation/ general anesthesia in the dental office has proven to be safe and effective when delivered by a highly competent and attentive individual.3 Substantial societal cost savings associated with the delivery of care outside of a surgical center or hospital setting have been well documented.4
+Current trends find an increasing number of dental providers electing to complete such care in the confines of their office using the services of an anesthesia provider.2 Over the last decade, office-based DS/GA in the dental office has proven to be safe and effective when delivered by a highly competent and attentive individual.3 Substantial societal cost savings associated with the delivery of care outside of a surgical center or hospital setting have been well documented.4

-With the use of office-based deep sedation/general anesthesia, the primary dental provider takes on the significant responsibility of creating a team of highly qualified professionals to deliver care in an optimal and safe fashion.
-Deep sedation/ general anesthesia techniques in the dental office require at least three individuals:
+With the use of office-based DS/GA, the primary dental provider takes on the significant responsibility of creating a team of highly qualified professionals to deliver care in an optimal and safe fashion.
+DS/GA techniques in the dental office require at least three individuals:

 - independently practicing and currently licensed anesthesia provider.